jundalisay/superbnetlify/content/en/research/smith/theory-moral-sentiments/part-1/section-1/chapter-1.md

 - go against the angry man

-8 Seeing grief and joy in others gives us grief and joy because they suggest that person's good or bad fortune.
+{{< s v="8" >}} Seeing grief and joy in others gives us grief and joy because they suggest that person's good or bad fortune.
 The effects of grief and joy terminate in the person who feels them.
 Unlike resentment, they do not give us emotions that target another person.
 The general idea of good or bad fortune, therefore, creates some concern for the person with that good or bad fortune.

 But the general idea of provocation creates no sympathy with the receiver of that anger.
 Nature teaches us=
 - to be more averse to anger and resentment until we know its cause
 - to fight anger.

-9 Even our sympathy with another person's grief or joy is always extremely imperfect before we know its cause.
+{{< s v="9" >}} Even our sympathy with another person's grief or joy is always extremely imperfect before we know its cause.
 General lamentations, which express only the sufferer's anguish, make us curious about his situation.
 It makes us sympathize with him slightly.

-Our first is=  What happened?
+Our first is: What happened?

 Until this is answered, our fellow-feeling is not very considerable, although we are uneasy from his misfortune.

-10 **Therefore, sympathy arises more from the situation which excites it.**
+{{< s v="10" >}} **Therefore, sympathy arises more from the situation which excites it.**

 We sometimes feel something for another person which he himself does not feel, because such feeling arises in our breast from our imagination [our samskara] when we put ourselves in his case.

 We blush for the rudeness of another because we feel ashamed if we had behaved in the same way, even if he did not even know the impropriety of his own behaviour.

-11 The loss of reason is the most dreadful of all conditions.
+{{< s v="11" >}} The loss of reason is the most dreadful of all conditions.
 People have deeper sorrow for a person's loss of reason than any other.
 But the poor wretch who has no sense of reason, laughs and sings, insensible of his own misery.
 Our anguish for him, therefore, cannot be the same anguish that he feels.

 The observer's compassion must all arise from his consideration of what he himself would feel if he had the same situation.

-12 A mother feels pangs when she hears her baby crying.
+{{< s v="12" >}} A mother feels pangs when she hears her baby crying.
 In her own mind, she joins=
 - the idea of her baby's helplessness to the baby's actual helplessness
 - that helplessness with her own experience of helplessness